Technology / Networking

 show ipv6 int brief

-Keep in mind that the address you'll see in that table is the network ID: you'll need to replace the final digit.
+Keep in mind that the address you'll see in that table is the network ID; you'll need to replace the final digit.
 In our case, what we see on that table is 2001:DB8:6783:13::1.
 But we want to only copy everything before that final "1".
 We replace that 1 with the address of the router, which happens to be "3".
 This leaves us with:

 ping 2001:DB8:6783:13::3

 Our return shows that IPv6 is good between R1 and R3.
-We've named the network between R1 and R3 13, and what this ping tells us is that our 13 network between R1's serial s1/1 and R3's s1/1 is good.
+We've named the network between R1 and R3 13, and this ping tells us that our 13 network between R1's serial s1/1 and R3's s1/1 is good.

 Can You Ping Network Connections That Aren't Connected?